 With Try Fenix, you can find premium, beautiful, high CBG strains of hemp flower.
 Browse through our collection of different CBG strains, including pre-rolls for your convenience.

-CBD is well-established anecdotally for its therapeutic relief of conditions such as anxiety, insomnia, and chronic pain.
+CBD is well-established anecdotally for its therapeutic relief of conditions.
 But CBG may outshine CBD in some areas.

-CBD has been touted as the therapeutic “cure-all” of cannabis.
+CBD has been touted as the therapeutic jack of all trades for cannabis.
 An early-stage but mounting pile of evidence points toward CBG as the cannabinoid with the most specific therapeutic benefits.

 CBG hemp flower is different from CBD.
 It can help many of those who are looking for a more natural soothing or calming remedy and has even been shown to reduce blood pressure.
 You can determine if CBG is right for you not based on how you feel but on what you’re experiencing.

 CBG hemp flower is a pure product taken directly from a plant, meaning it can be an all natural supplement to your diet.
 This kind of treatment is very different from many medicines, which can have extreme side effects.